CefasRepRes/flowcytometertool/readme.md

 ## Tabs Overview

 ### 1: `Download & Train`
 - Takes functions developed under Lucinda Lanoy's Masters research inside a tkinter GUI wrapper instead of the R markdown wrapper Lucinda used.
+It is a stripped back version.
 - Trains models including random forest using `sklearn`.
-- At the time of writing, this is the only script tested using GitHub Actions.
+- At the time of writing, this is the only part tested using GitHub Actions.
 - Tested on a Linux runner, but also runs locally on Windows.
 - *issue* Ihave not tested building a release for a while